Annual Review 2023-24

 The ASX Corporate Governance Principles and Recommendations, 4th edition, sets the benchmark for a high standard of corporate governance in Australia.

-Although AFCA is not listed on the ASX, we follow the principles to the extent they apply to us.
+Although AFCA is not listed on the Australian Securities Exchange (ASX), we follow the principles to the extent that they apply to us.

 This section explains how we apply the ASX principles and recommendations to our company.